-Contemporary dilemmas of archaeological heritage management will also be addressed in depth.
-They relate to subjects such as public archaeology, site management, and heritage protection in conflict zones.
-You will meet challenging guest lecturers, with whom you can discuss the issues and dilemmas that heritage managers face.
-Working with professional heritage managers will give you the ideal opportunity to enhance your network.
+Contemporary dilemmas of archaeological heritage management will be addressed in depth.
+They relate to subjects such as public archaeology, site management and heritage protection in conflict zones.
+You will meet interesting lecturers and guest lecturers, who have first-hand experience with the issues that heritage managers are facing.